ygazi16/Digital-Electronics/README.md

 # Digital-Electronics
-It includes the projects that has been done in the ELEC204 class.
+It includes the projects that have been done in the ELEC204 class.